The Lung Institute is proud to announce that our remarkable cellular therapy that treats COPD is now available throughout the United States.

 They are already in your body..

-The science behind stem cell therapy is that they simply repair damaged tissue….
+The science behind cellular therapy is that they simply repair damaged tissue….

 Clinical research worldwide has grown dramatically in recent decades.

 Treatments have been successful for patients with chronic pain and difficult-to-heal injuries.